 Bousra Waterfall and Zipline

 The most talked about waterfall in Mondulkiri is Bou Sra Waterfall which can be found 35 km along a paved road from Sen Monorom.
-Bou Sra is a triple drop waterfall and the first two stages are very popular with local, especially during holidays and festivals.
+Bou Sra is a triple drop waterfall and the first two stages are very popular with locals, especially during holidays and festivals.
 They bring picnics, bathe, swim and relax in its waters.
 The third stage can’t be reached as it’s in dense forest and is dangerous due the fast flowing water and the dangerous animals that are said to be in its vicinity.

 I would imagine in wet season Bou Sra Waterfall is pretty impressive, unfortunately, it was dry season when we went and only the top tier and the drop to the third tier with much water.
 Despite this, there were still several locals, including a group of orange-robed monks bathing and generally having a lovely time!
 Be prepared for a slight trek to reach the waterfall past some local vendors and then through a shaded forest rich with noisy birdlife.
 Near the waterfall, there are a few more food and drinks vendors.